-The Birth of Virchew: Inspired by Shanti, the amazing Border Collie.
+Inspired by Shanti - an amazing Border Collie.

-At that time in my life I was working in a senior housing community in the dietetic department and becoming fully aware of the impact of diet on our health and aging.
-Plus I was pursuing my own transition to a healthier vegetarian diet (vegan was not a word used back then) and I'm an avid dog lover, so it felt it was synchronicity.
+At that time in my life, I was working in a senior housing community in the dietetic department and becoming fully aware of the impact of diet on our health and ageing.
+Plus, I was pursuing my transition to a healthier vegetarian diet (vegan was not a word used back then), and I'm an avid dog lover, so it felt it was synchronicity.
 I recall asking myself, "What was a book by this title doing in a small Canadian prairie city indoctrinated with 'old school' culture?"
 By all rational standards, this store shouldn't have been there!
 (In fact, it closed soon after.)
 As I look back now, I realize how much that day foreshadowed my future and the Virchew journey.

 Soon after, another book, Diet for New America by John Robbins, tugged at my soul.
-Imagine the courage it took for John Robbins to walk away from an inheritance of the Baskin Robbins ice cream empire in order to embrace, live and teach a plant-based lifestyle.
-His courage and book were instrumental in me becoming a vegetarian and establishing a successful lifestyle coaching, vegetarian nutrition and fitness business that thrived for many years.
-I had the honor to assist hundreds of people individually and spoke to thousands of people at dozens of events.
+Imagine the courage it took for John Robbins to walk away from an inheritance of the Baskin Robbins ice cream empire to embrace, live and teach a plant-based lifestyle.
+His courage and book were instrumental in my becoming a vegetarian and establishing a successful lifestyle coaching, vegetarian nutrition and fitness business that thrived for many years.
+I had the honour to assist hundreds of people individually and spoke to thousands of people at dozens of events.

-Now, project yourself back to the events of 9/11.
-Do you remember where you were on that historical day?
+Now, take yourself back to the events of 9/11.
+Do you remember where you were on that tragic historic day?
 I do.
-I was standing in front of a full room of students who were just starting one of my 12 Week Lifestyle and Fitness Programs.
+I was standing in front of an entire room of students starting one of my 12-Week Lifestyle and Fitness Programs.
 I was about to teach them about caring for their bodies, weight management and living their dreams.
 Instead, I was the one who received a lesson that day.
-While reflecting on how many lives were just cut short by that day’s tragedy, I realized I wasn’t fully living my own dreams.
-Something was missing and it was furry.
+While reflecting on how many lives were just cut short by that day’s tragedy, I realized I wasn’t fully living my dreams.
+Something was missing, and it was furry.

-The next day, I found my perfect companion; a Border Collie puppy whose sparkling little eyes melted my heart.
-I called her Shanti, a Sanskrit word for inner ‘peace'.
-I had already chosen her name 7 years before, knowing someday I would find her.
-My thoughts went back to that book about vegetarian dogs in the Prairies bookstore and I was absolutely certain that, like me, Shanti could be a vegetarian dog.
-I took the same courageous action as the author of that book, and John Robbins and other pioneers of the plant-based movement.
-After seeking some advice from a veterinarian friend, Shanti became a 'plant-powered' dog.
+The next day, I found my perfect companion, a Border Collie puppy whose sparkling little eyes melted my heart.
+I called her Shanti, a Sanskrit word for inner ‘peace.’
+I had already chosen her name seven years before, knowing someday I would find her.
+My thoughts went back to that book about vegetarian dogs in that Prairie bookstore, and I was confident that, like me, Shanti could be a vegetarian dog.
+I took the same courageous action as the author of that book and John Robbins and other pioneers of the plant-based movement.
+After seeking some advice from a veterinarian friend, Shanti became a plant-powered dog.
 From that day forward, our extraordinary life together is where the story of Virchew began.

 During my life with Shanti, I passionately researched both human and canine vegetarian diets.
 While awareness of a plant-based diet was on the rise, it was considered a fringe lifestyle.

 Synchronistic conversations are occurring now around the world.
-One of those conversations that’s changing the way we look at eating animals is by Melanie Joy, Ph.D., Ed.M., author of Why We Love Dogs, Eat Pigs and Wear Cows.
-Her brilliant research is displayed in a recent and profound TEDx Talk called, "Beyond Carnism".
+One of those conversations that are changing the way we look at eating animals is by Melanie Joy, Ph.D., Ed.M., author of Why We Love Dogs, Eat Pigs and Wear Cows.
+Her brilliant research is displayed in a recent and profound TEDx Talk called “Beyond Carnism.”
 She brings into our awareness compelling reasons to move away from animals as food and move toward plants.

-In light of all this new research and paradigm shifts to how we view eating animals, it seemed perfectly natural to ask myself these important questions:
+In light of all this new research and paradigm shifts to how we view eating animals, it seemed perfectly natural to ask me these crucial questions:

-“What if this type of lifestyle could go beyond my own commitment to Shanti, my family and I?”
+“What if this type of lifestyle could go beyond my commitment to Shanti, my family and me?”

 “What if we could provide equivalent evidence that dogs thrive on a plant-based, whole foods diet in the same way as humans?”

-It’s been well documented for decades by the authoritative voices of veterinary associations that dogs are classified as non-obligate carnivores.
+For decades, the authoritative voices of veterinary associations have well documented that dogs are classified as non-obligate carnivores.

-We've out to prove, through science based research and feeding trials, the benefits of a plant based diet for the health and longevity of our dogs.
+Through science-based research and feeding trials, we have been out to prove the benefits of a plant-based diet for the health and longevity of our dogs.
 Worldwide research validating the health benefits of whole, plant-based foods for people and our planet’s environment is indisputable.
-It’s time to provide the same solid research showing that dogs also thrive on a plant based diet.
+It is time to provide the same solid research showing that dogs also thrive on a plant-based diet.

 These ground-breaking feeding trials and plant protein research for dogs don’t seem so far-fetched (yes, pun intended).

 We invite you to be part of these exciting times.
-If you are a veterinarian and would like more information, please contact me directly at 778 968 8880 or firstname.lastname@example.org
+If you are a veterinarian and would like more information, please email Virchew at firstname.lastname@example.org.